CreatorOS/Building-a-bank-with-Solidity-that-isnt-a-toy-For-beginners/LEARN.md

 ## Remix
 [https://remix.ethereum.org](https://remix.ethereum.org)

-We will be writing all our code in a new IDE called Remix.
+We will be writing all our code in a new IDE called <b>Remix</b>.
 It sucks, but it’s the best editor for Solidity available out of the box.
-It is a browser based IDE, so you don’t have to install any software to get started.
+It is a browser-based IDE, so you don’t have to install any software to get started.

 Remix is a code editor for Solidity.
 It also runs a toy blockchain that we’ll be using to deploy our first contract.
 Most of the steps are automated in Remix.
 In a later Quest, we’ll install all the components by hand to understand better what is happening under the hood.
 ## First contract (get contract balance)